The most beautiful mountain landscape in the world

 , Trudner Horn, Puez-Odle

-, cliffs, extreme differences in altitude, significant geomorphology, large high-altitude areas and pastureland
+vertical walls, cliffs, extreme differences in altitude, significant geomorphology, large high-altitude areas and pastureland.

 Until now, only the Aeolian Islands have received this distinction in Italy.